 - 1GB of RAM (to run your own OS, HF+ barely needs 1MB of memory)

 - High speed USB 2.0 controller

 - Check the download page

-- Open source, multi-platform libairspyhf at github
+- Open source, multi-platform user mode driver libairspyhf on github